sapinspys/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React.JS is a JavaScript library used to build user interfaces.
+Web applications built using React use an engine called the Virtual DOM to updates changes efficiently and on-demand without expensive DOM operations.
+Instead of refreshing the entire application, React's engine selectively updates only the components that have been changed.
+This makes complex and overlapping user interactions much easier handle and results in smoother user experiences.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+- Thinking in React during development means thinking about applications in terms of composability.
+A highly composable application in React is made up of smaller pieces of UI, termed components, that are reusable and may be re-rendered dynamically on demand to the user.

-- [ ] Describe state.
+- [X] Describe state.

+- State is a data object that is set up in a React component.
+This data may be passed down to child components as props.

-- [ ] Describe props.
+- [X] Describe props.

+- Props is short for properties.
+These props are immutable and are recieved by children components from the parent state.
+They can be used to display data to the user or reference a function that lives in another component.

 ## Project Set Up